 How to stop all water charges

-To stop all water charges, the water service (the water meter and service line to the water main in the street) must be permanently removed and disconnected from the main.
+To stop all water charges, the water service (meter and box removed, service capped at the water main, furnishing zone restored) must be permanently removed, "killed" and disconnected from the main.

 The base charge to remove a 2" or smaller water service starts at $6,844.00.

 Contact Water Development Services at 503-823-7368 to determine the cost of removal for a specific location.

 Please note that permanent removal of a water service may decrease the value of your property, as it would be necessary to pay installation fees and potentially additional system development charges to add a new service in the future.

 Billing cycle and late payment fees

 Late payment fees reflect the actual cost of the collection effort.
 Fees are charged to an account based on the following billing cycle.